 SECRETARY OF STATE

 Griswold was the biggest surprise of the 2018 cycle.
-She’ll be a top target for Republicans in 2022.
+She’ll be a top target for Republicans in 2022…if they can find someone to run against her.

 (D) Diana DeGette* (95%)↑

-When she begins the next session of Congress in January 2021, DeGette will become the longest-serving federal elected official in Colorado history.
+DeGette is now longest-serving federal elected official in Colorado history.

 (D) Joe Neguse* (95%)